UniversalDependencies/docs/treebanks/pt_pud/pt_pud-pos-ADP.md

 ## Morphology

-The form / lemma ratio of `ADP` is 3.666667 (the average of all parts of speech is 1.570742).
+The form / lemma ratio of `ADP` is 3.555556 (the average of all parts of speech is 1.570488).

-The 1st highest number of forms (33) was observed with the lemma “_”: <em>Aqueles, Como, Conforme, De, Em, Para, Por, a, após, até, com, consigo, contra, daquela, desde, durante, enquanto, entre, exceto, nessa, nesse, nestes, per, portanto, que, se, segundo, sem, sob, sobra, sobre, tanto, ​​em</em>.
+The 1st highest number of forms (32) was observed with the lemma “_”: <em>Aqueles, Como, Conforme, De, Para, Por, a, após, até, com, consigo, contra, daquela, desde, durante, em, enquanto, entre, exceto, nessa, nesse, nestes, per, portanto, que, se, segundo, sem, sob, sobra, sobre, tanto</em>.

 The 2nd highest number of forms (1) was observed with the lemma “a”: <em>a</em>.